Disentangling magic states with classically simulable quantum circuits

-Figure~\ref{fig:clifford-EE-vs-time} shows the result of simulations using the above CAMPS machinery averaged over 256 instances of random Clifford sequences $C_1, C_2, ...$ for different system sizes $N$.
-We find that we can disentangle the state completely for up to approximately $N$ time steps and hence we find that we can typically simulate a deep Clifford circuit interspersed with up to approximately $N$ T-gates in $\mathrm{poly}(N)$ time.
-Beyond this, at $t \gtrsim N$, the disentangling is no longer successful and the bond dimension of the MPS starts to increase rapidly with additional applications of T-gates.
-After further inspection of the resulting MPS we can recognize that for $t \lesssim N$ this algorithm finds Cliffords $Q$ such that $\MPS[(t)] = \ket{T}^{\otimes t} \otimes \ket{0}^{\otimes(N-t)}$, where $\ket{T} = T \ket{+}$.
-Furthermore, we can see that this transition from a completely disentangled to an entangled MPS becomes sharper for larger system sizes.
-In fact, we find that we can disentangle the state for up to $t^* = N - \tau$ time steps where $\tau$ averages to $1.61\pm0.09$ with a standard deviation of $1.60\pm0.12$ and for sufficiently large $N$ becomes independent of the system size.
+Figure~\ref{fig:clifford-XE-vs-time} shows numerical results averaged over 256 random Clifford sequences $C_1, \ldots, C_t$ for different system sizes $N$.
+We construct $C_j$ by applying $2N^2$ two-qubit Clifford gates on random (non-local) pairs of qubits; each gate is sampled independently and uniformly from $\mathcal{C}_2$.
+We find that we can disentangle the state completely for $t\lesssim N$~\footnote{Reference~\cite{lami2024quantum} mentions a similar numerical observation in its appendix.}.
+For $t \gtrsim N$, the MPS bond dimension increases rapidly with $t$, aligning with our expectation above.
+The transition from a completely disentangled to an entangled MPS becomes sharper as $N$ increases.
+For large $N$, we find that we can \emph{fully} disentangle for up to $t^* = N - \tau$ time steps, with average $\langle \tau \rangle = 1.61\pm0.09$ and standard deviation $\sigma_\tau = 1.60\pm0.12$.
+This is in perfect agreement with our above analytical results.

-The success to disentangle up to $t^*$ time steps can be understood by viewing the Clifford + T evolution as that of the dynamics of logical qubits~\cite{choi2020qecc, gullans2020dynamical, hastings2021dynamically, niroula2024phase, bejan2024dynamical}, initially all in a stabilizer state, and considering the probability $\text{Pr}(t)$ for the first $t$ of the T-gates each to encode a new logical $\ket{T}$ state, but the $(t+1)^\text{th}$ to fail to do so.
-In this case, the state $\ket{\psi(t)}$, after the $t^\text{th}$ T-gate, can be shown to be $\ket{\psi(t)}=C(t)(\ket T^{\otimes t}\otimes\ket 0^{\otimes(N-t)})$ for some Clifford $C(t)$, but this is not guaranteed for $\ket{\psi(t+1)}$.
-Hence, $\text{Pr}(t)$ is the probability distribution of the number $t$ of T-gates until which $\ket{\psi(t)}$ is Clifford-disentanglable.